Monster Beverage Corporation [MNST] stock Reiterated by Truist analyst, price target now $115

 A live webcast of the Annual Meeting can be accessed through www.virtualshareholdermeeting.com/MNST2021.
 For those who are not able to listen to the live webcast, the event will be archived for approximately one year on the Company’s website at www.monsterbevcorp.com, under the “Events & Presentations” section.

-Monster Beverage Corporation represents 528.20 million in outstanding shares, while the company has a total market value of $47.25 billion with the latest information.
-MNST stock price has been found in the range of $91.07 to $91.90.
+It opened the trading session at $91.26, the shares rose to $91.67 and dropped to $90.96, the range by which the price of stock traded the whole day.
+The daily chart for MNST points out that the company has recorded -0.34% loss over the past six months.
+However, it is still -32.41% lower than its most recent low trading price.

-If compared to the average trading volume of 1.99M shares, MNST reached a trading volume of 1960428 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.99M shares, MNST reached to a volume of 1678580 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Monster Beverage Corporation [MNST]: